golang/proposal/design/17280-profile-labels.md

 means it has to interact with the garbage collector.
 There are two complications to this:

-1. This requires the profile signal handler to save a `*ProfileLabels` in the CPU profile structure, which is allocated off-heap.
+1. This requires the profile signal handler to save the label set structure in the CPU profile structure, which is allocated off-heap.
 Addressing this will require either adding the CPU profile structure as a new GC root, or allocating the CPU profile structure in the garbage-collected heap.

-2. Normally, writing the `*ProfileLabels` to the CPU profile structure would require a write barrier, but write barriers are disallowed in a signal handler.
+2. Normally, writing the label set structure to the CPU profile structure would require a write barrier, but write barriers are disallowed in a signal handler.
 This can be addressed by treating the CPU profile structure similar to stacks, which also do not have write barriers.
-This could mean a STW re-scan of the CPU profile structure, or shading the old `*ProfileLabels` when `SetProfileLabels` replaces it.
+This could mean a STW re-scan of the CPU profile structure, or shading the old label set structure when `SetGoroutineLabels` replaces it.